radiantlogic-v8/documentation-eoc/documentation/getting-started/overview.md

 - Overview: This is the landing page of the Environment Operations Center.
 To navigate to the *Overview* screen, select either **Overview** or the Radiant Logic logo.

+The navigation items are grouped under two headings: **Manage**, which contains Environments, Secure Data Connectors, and Promotion Pipelines, and **Observe**, which contains Dashboards, Logs, Alerts, and Reports.
+Overview sits above both groups and Admin sits at the bottom of the navigation.

 - Environments: The main *Environments* screen provides an overview of all the environments you have access to.
 Select **Environments** to navigate to the *Environments* overview.
 To learn more about the *Environments* section, see the [environments overview](../environments/environment-overview/environments.md) guide.

 - Secure data connectors: You can manage connections to on-premise data connectors in the *Secure Data Connectors* section.
 Select **Secure Data Connectors** to navigate to the *Secure Data Connectors* screen.
 For details on managing data connections, see the [secure data connectors](../secure-data-connector/configure-sdc-service.md) guide.
 This feature is currently available only in the Identity Data Management application.

 - Promotion Pipelines: The [configuration promotion pipeline](../promotion-pipelines/configuration-promotion.md) supports promotion of validated configurations across multiple Identity Data Management (IDDM) environments.

-- Observe: The Observe section contains navigation items for [Reporting](../reporting/reporting-overview.md), [Monitoring](../dashboards/dashboards-overview.md), [Logging](../environments/applications/logging/application-logs.md), and [Alerting](../environments/applications/alerting/alert-management-overview.md) dashboards.
+- Observe: The **Observe** group contains navigation items for [Dashboards](../dashboards/dashboards-overview.md), [Logs](../environments/applications/logging/application-logs.md), [Alerts](../environments/applications/alerting/alert-management-overview.md), and [Reports](../reporting/reporting-overview.md).

 - Admin: From the *Admin* section you can perform various administrative actions in Environment Operations Center.
 Select **Admin** to navigate to the *Admin* home screen.
 For further details on operations available in the *Admin* section, see the [admin overview](../admin/admin-overview.md) guide.

 ## AI Assistant

 The Environment Operations Center includes a built-in AI assistant that answers questions about product features, configuration, troubleshooting, and everyday usage so you can get help without leaving the application.
-It is scoped to the Environment Operations Center and if you ask something outside that scope, it will ask you to rephrase.

-Open the assistant from the **chat icon** in the **bottom-right corner** of the interface once you're logged in.
-Type a question, press **Enter**, and the assistant replies based on your query.
-It retains context across the conversation, so you can ask follow-ups naturally, and it preserves your history if you close the window—reopen it anytime to pick up where you left off.

-If the assistant can't fully resolve your question, you can escalate the conversation to support.
-An available agent is assigned automatically, is announced in the chat when they join, and responds to you directly in the same window.
+Open it from the **chat icon** in the bottom-right corner of the interface.

+For details on asking questions and escalating a conversation to support, see the [AI assistant](ai-assistant.md) guide.

 ## Next steps